Guides

 Local-first means file expectations should stay simple

 When a product is described as local-first, users expect snapshots and recordings to remain close to the device and the local machine.
-The website should reinforce that expectation instead of leaving file handling vague.
+The website needs to reinforce that expectation instead of leaving file handling vague.

 Why this belongs near support and download